substance/substance/doc/quickstart.md

 ## Install as package

 Of course Substance can be used via npm and integrated into development toolchains, such as Rollup, Browserify, Webpack.
-To learn more please read the [integration guide]{@link integrating-substance}.
+To learn more please read the {@link integrating-substance} guide.